 Obviously, non-vertical differences are huge in software.
 There are tons of ways two things can be better for different situations.
 But there are also ways a tool or language can just be better than another in general (not even necessarily strictly better, but better overall, and to a large enough extent that the other should be abandoned).

 I see this subjectivism applied to syntax especially often, so let me give an extreme example to show that such a thing as better and worse syntax exists.
-Imagine a language where it's required to use two tabs as indentation, or one that required
+Imagine a language where it's required to use two tabs as indentation, or one that requires

 ;;;; as a line terminator, so that